FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

  Whether the gate is normally in an open or closed position.

- Is the gate required to restrict access to the public roadway by livestock.--- 8
+ Is the gate required to restrict access to the public roadway by livestock.
+---
+8

 19. Notice of Motion submitted by Councillor J. Sheahan